ai-cfia/nachet-frontend/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
 about: Suggest an idea for this project
-title: "User Feature Request: *{insert feature request here}*"
+title: 'User Feature Request: *{insert feature request here}*'
 labels: user-visible
-assignees: ""
+assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**